cmu-llms-class/cmu-llm-class-website-2026/syllabus.md

 ## Policy on Missing Class

 We will try to record classes, but do not offer a guarantee of this.
-If you must miss class, you should arrange to get notes from a friend.
-Hwoever, we plan to make classes interactive, so please try to attend.
+If you must miss class, you can consult with the scribe notes from the class.
+We do plan to make classes interactive, so please try to attend.

-## Policy on Missing Exams
-The final exam cannot be missed.
-If you have a valid reason for not being able to make the midterm (for example, presenting a paper at a conference or a medical emergency), you should let us know as soon as you are aware of the conflict, and we will discuss accomodations.

 ## Academic Integrity
 Please take some time to read through CMU's [Academic Integrity Policy](https://www.cmu.edu/policies/student-and-student-life/academic-integrity.html).